syncfusion-content/blazor-docs/blazor/dropdown-list/placeholder-and-floatlabel.md

 ## Add mandatory indicator using placeholder

-The mandatory indicator `*​` can be applied to the placeholder using the content style in the CSS level.
+The mandatory indicator `*` can be applied to the placeholder by targeting its CSS class `.e-float-text::after` using the `content` style.

-Use the following code to add the mandatory indicator * to the float label element.

 {% highlight cshtml %}